Do-It-Yourself: How to Bottom Paint Your Boat

 When hauled out for a bottom job, allow extra time for chores such as disassembling and lubricating seacocks, replacing worn transducers and inspecting rudder bearings.
 You may want to pull and inspect the propeller shaft and bearings.

 You shouldn’t rush paint jobs, especially when you are working in open air.
 Sometimes the weather does not cooperate.
 It may be too cold, too hot, too humid, or too windy to start a job.
 In that case we recommend you wait until conditions improve.
 The results will be worth the extra time.
 Not only will the coat of paint look better, it will deliver better antifouling performance and it will last longer.

-Choosing an antifouling paint is regional, as boaters in the Great Lakes, Pacific Coast, Southeast, Gulf Coast and other regions tend to choose similarly to their neighbors in the local marina.
-Your choice also depends on how you use your boat and the type of paint you applied in the past (since there can be compatibility problems between some types and others).
-In general, softer paints can be applied over harder paints but not vice-versa.
+Antifouling paint choices tend to be regional, with boaters in the Great Lakes, Pacific Coast, Southeast, Gulf Coast and other areas choosing similarly to their neighbors in the local marina.
+Using the same paint as your neighbor might work well for you, however you should also consider how you use your boat and the type of paint you applied in the past, since there can be compatibility problems between different formulations.
+In general, softer paints can be applied over harder paints but not vice-versa; vinyl paints should only be applied over vinyl paints.
 There are exceptions however, so it’s always best to consult a compatibility chart.
-Interlux and Pettit each make a full line of excellent bottom paints, including five primary types of antifouling paints.
-Let’s review each type.

 Copolymer paints, such as West Marine PCA Gold, Interlux MicronCSC and Micron Extra, offer true multi-season protection, lasting as long as there is a reasonable coating thickness.
 Because they expose new biocide until the coating is worn completely away, additional coats add to their longevity.
 Pettit Hydrocoat offers the added benefit of being a water-based product with no solvents, an environmental plus, so there are fewer fumes to protect yourself from and easier clean-up using only water.